- What's the ideal hair length for a bikini wax? Does trimming hair short or growing hair out to a particular length make the waxing less painful?

 Continue to gently exfoliate the skin starting a day after your treatment to help prevent ingrown hairs.
 Use a gentle body scrub or a very clean exfoliating shower sponge when you bathe.
 Options include the Salux Cloth.

 Use a gentle moisturizer on the treated skin daily to help the skin heal.
 Apply it immediately after toweling dry.
 Avoid moisturizers with AHA or BHA ingredients on freshly waxed skin as they can be irritating.
-Use a rich, deeply hydrating and non-irritating product such as my Natural Lotion and Natural Butter.
+Use a rich, deeply hydrating, fragrance-free and non-irritating product such as my Natural Lotion and Natural Butter.

 Would taking a pain medicine like Tylenol or Motrin before your bikini wax treatment help?